Recognize a verb when you find one.

 The daredevil cockroach splashed into Sara's soup.

-The daredevil cockroach = stalled subject; splashed = verb.
+The daredevil cockroach = subject; splashed = verb.

 Theo's overworked computer exploded in a spray of sparks.

-Theo's overworked computer = stalled subject; exploded = verb.
+Theo's overworked computer = subject; exploded = verb.

 The curious toddler popped a grasshopper into her mouth.

-The curious toddler = stalled subject; popped = verb.
+The curious toddler = subject; popped = verb.

 Francisco's comic book collection is worth $20,000.00.

-Francisco's comic book collection = stalled subject; is = verb.
+Francisco's comic book collection = subject; is = verb.

-Consider word function when you are looking for a verb.
+Consider word function when you are searching for the verb.

 Potato chips crunch too loudly to eat during an exam.

-Crunch is something that we can do.
+Finally, crunch is something that we can do.
 We can crunch cockroaches under our shoes.
 We can crunch popcorn during a movie.
 We can crunch numbers for a math class.
-In the first sentence, then, crunch is what the potato chips do, so we can call it a verb.
+In the third sentence, then, crunch is what the potato chips do, so we call it a verb.

-Know an action verb when you see one.
+Recognize an action verb when you find one.

 Dance!
 Sing!
 Paint!
 Giggle!
 Chew!
 What are these words doing?
 They are expressing action, something that a person, animal, force of nature, or thing can do.
-As a result, words like these are called action verbs.
-Look at the examples below:
+As a result, we call these words action verbs.

 Clyde sneezes with the force of a tornado.